kuczynskil/number-adder/README.md

 "Occurred" informs about how many times this result have been returned.\
 Numbers over 1000 are not summed.

-If input is invalid app returns "invalid input"
+If input is invalid app returns "invalid input".

 The algorithm doesn't take negative numbers.\
 If those occur in the input the app returns "negatives not allowed" + the negative numbers.